Quenton Nelson: 2022 season

 On September 10, 2022, Nelson signed a four-year, $80 million contract extension with $60 million guaranteed through 2026, making him the highest-paid guard in the league.

 In the 2022 season, Nelson started in all 17 games.
 He was named to his fifth consecutive Pro Bowl.

 2023 season

 Nelson started all 17 games for the Colts in the 2023 season.
 He earned Pro Bowl honors for the sixth consecutive season.

 2024 season

 Nelson started all 17 games for the Colts in the 2024 season.
 He earned Pro Bowl honors for the seventh consecutive season.
 Nelson was also named as a second-team All-Pro.

+2025 season

+Nelson started all 17 games for the Colts in the 2025 season.
+He earned Pro Bowl honors for the eighth consecutive season.